amcalv/amcalvo/content/authors/admin/_index.md

   url: "https://www.princeton.edu"

 # Short bio (displayed in user profile at end of posts)
 bio: I am an <a href="https://www.hfsp.org">HFSP (Human Frontier Science Program)</a> and <a href="https://pcts.princeton.edu">PCTS (Princeton Center for Theoretical Science)</a> fellow at <a href="https://www.princeton.edu">Princeton University</a>, working on biophysics and soft matter physics.
-Before, I obtained my Ph.D. in Fluid Dynamics under the supervision of <a href="http://fluidosuc3m.es/people/asevilla/">Prof. Alejandro Sevilla</a> at Universidad Carlos III de Madrid, supported by an FPU doctoral fellowship.
+Before, I obtained my Ph.D. in fluid dynamics under the supervision of <a href="http://fluidosuc3m.es/people/asevilla/">Prof. Alejandro Sevilla</a> at Universidad Carlos III de Madrid, supported by an FPU doctoral fellowship.

 interests:
 - Biological Physics